Liking cljdoc? Tell your friends :D

 *middleware*clj/s

-Optional (fn [signal]) => ?modified-signal to apply (once) when
+Optional (fn [signal]) => ?modified-signal to apply to all signals.

-Re/bind dynamic value using `with-middleware`, `binding`.
+Re/bind dynamic value using `with-middleware`, `with-middleware+`, `binding`.

-Modify root (base) value using `set-middleware!`.
+Modify root (default) value using `set-middleware!`.

 source